bsaakash/EE-UQ/Examples/eeuq-0005/README.rst

    Do not place the file in your root, downloads, or desktop folder as when the application runs it will copy the contents on the directories and subdirectories containing this file multiple times (a copy will be made for each sample specified).
 If you are like us, your root, Downloads or Documents folders contain an awful lot of files and when the backend workflow runs you will slowly find you will run out of disk space!

-Vlacho-Papakonstantinou-Deodatis Method
+Vlachos-Papakonstantinou-Deodatis Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will first demonstrate the steps to perform a sampling analysis to study the effects of earthquake magnitude, site-source distance, and soil velocity on structural dynamic responses, using the Vlacho-Papakonstantinou-Deodatis synthetic ground motion model.
+We will first demonstrate the steps to perform a sampling analysis to study the effects of earthquake magnitude, site-source distance, and soil velocity on structural dynamic responses, using the Vlachos-Papakonstantinou-Deodatis synthetic ground motion model.
 For a Sampling or Forward propagation uncertainty analysis, the user would perform the following steps:

 1. Upon opening the application the **UQ** tab will be highlighted.
 In this panel, keep the **UQ engine** as that selected, i.e. Dakota, and the **UQ Method Category** as **Forward Propagation**, and the **Method** field as **LHS**